Quick answer

 Contact Us for Assistance

 Feeling overwhelmed or think you might need a bit of extra help along the way?
-Don’t hesitate to contact us at Savannah Gate & Fence!
+Don’t hesitate to contact us at Savannah Gate and Fence Company!
 With our expertise, your dream fence is just a phone call away.

 For expert assistance with your wood picket fence installation, call us at 912-800-0818 or Request a Free Quote today.
 We’re here to help your home shine with style and security.